ugomatt/memorry-card-game/README.md

 If I were to continue this project further, my next steps would be:

 - to add animations to the cards to further increase the user engagement,
+- Allow users to easily transfer their NFT
 - add a timer to the game as an extra challenge
 - make the app fully responsive
 - add some unit tests to the individual components and functions using Jest